daniel-mar/portfolio-website/README.md

 ## Disclaimer: Respect all copyrights, images used are created with the use of AI or my own.
 ## I am not responsible for anything that my projects/software causes with any possible bugs they may have.
-### Clone and use at your own risk, projects are to practice through repetition the professional workflow while at Microsoft.
+### Clone and use at your own risk, projects are to practice through repetition professional workflow.

 ## Getting Started